 Saint Xavier University Graduation

 Since graduating, I have had a few jobs that have helped me gain more experience in the world of Psychology.
 I worked with adults with disabilities, children with disabilities (both in-school and in-home), and women with misc. disorders in the residential treatment environment.
 I feel very lucky to have those experiences, and I am still trying to figure out what career path I would like to take.
 I have sparked an interest in becoming a radiology tech after having so many X-Rays, CT’s, MRI’s, PET’s, and ultrasounds throughout the years for my illnesses.
 We will see if I apply for a program in that field!
-Currently, I am nannying for a wonderful family who have a daughter with Mosaic Down Syndrome.
-I am excited to work with her and help her grow and thrive.
+Currently, I am a Community Living Support/Respite Provider for an awesome individual with Down Syndrome.
+I love helping these amazing individuals grow and thrive!

 Some of my hobbies include reading, movies, coloring, and making dreamcatchers.
 I love reading books that are in a series or have a movie made with it.
 I enjoy seeing movies in movie theaters, this is something my boyfriend Eric and I like to do together quite often.
 Coloring, watercolor painting, and making dreamcatchers helps me relieve stress.
 I make custom dreamcatchers and sell them to anyone that is interested! 🙂